hemanth23ee/Lambda-task/README.md

 - **Jinja2:** Template engine for rendering data dynamically in HTML.

 ## Usage:
--Enter a product name in the search field.
+- Enter a product name in the search field.
--Optionally, specify a maximum price to filter results.
+- Optionally, specify a maximum price to filter results.
--Click the "Search" button to fetch and display product details.
+- Click the "Search" button to fetch and display product details.

 ## Setup Instructions